-Do you find yourself looking at charts for hours on end, attempting to “push” a trade for a “good enough” setup?
+Do you find yourself looking at charts for hours on end, attempting to “push” trade for a “good enough” setup?

 The biggest issue is that many traders are clearly unaware that they are over-trading at the moment.
 It is really possible to get fixated on a less-than-ideal trade setup, lose track of your trading plan, and become uninformed about whether or not you are over-trading.

-Since the emotion-inducing conditions in the market can be difficult to identify and even overwhelming at times, you must fight this foe by working out our trading plan and trading strategy when you are not in any trades.
+Since the emotion-inducing conditions in the market can be difficult to identify and even overwhelming at times, you must fight this foe by working out your trading plan and trading strategy when you are not in any trades.

 Get your free trading plan PDF.